-Nearly 6,000 food and drink products were recalled from supermarkets and other shops in France in the last two years (March 2021 - March 2023), a leading consumer association reports.
+Nearly 6,000 food and drink products were recalled from supermarkets and other shops in France in the last two years (March 2021 - March 2023), Economy Ministry data shows.

 Other reasons for the high number include health officials who say they are too thinly stretched to catch all product defaults as well as a general increased visibility of recalls thanks to a recently launched government alert site.